-During 2009, there were 22 cases of aseptic/viral meningitis reported in Davis County.
-Of those, two cases were due to enterovirus, two were due to herpes simplex virus, and the causative organism was not identified for the remaining 18 cases.
+During 2010, there were 11 cases of aseptic/viral and two cases of bacterial meningitis reported in Davis County.
+Of those, three cases were due to enterovirus, two were due to staphylococcus Aureus, and the causative organism was not identified for the remaining 6 cases.